 Your goal is to circulate the job ad as widely as possible.
 To this end, using a variety of avenues of communication is vital.
 In addition to posting on professional job boards and in scholarly publications, consider posting on a wide range of listservs, websites and social media accounts of relevant professional groups or organizations.
+Please maintain a detailed and complete record of where ads have been posted.

 Search is a verb!
 Activate your professional networks.

-Members of the search committee, along with other faculty members of the unit, should personally contact colleagues at UW and other institutions to seek nominations of potential applicants.
+Members of the search committee, along with other faculty members of the unit, should personally contact colleagues at UW and other institutions to seek nominations of qualified potential applicants.

 Ask current faculty, graduate students, post-docs, and alumni to help market open positions by taking copies of job ads to academic conferences and meetings they attend, as well as to the other institutions they visit to give lectures or seminars.